devfabiosilva/myNanoPHP/README.md

 This function has two functionalities

-- Creates a Nano SEED using Hardware TRNG (if available) or PRNG with desired entropy level and encrypt Nano SEED with a given formatted password non deterministic cryptography
+- Creates a Nano SEED using TRNG Hardware (if available) or PRNG with desired entropy level and encrypt Nano SEED with a given formatted password with non deterministic cryptography
 - Save your NANO SEED and encrypt with a given formatted password with non deterministic cryptography

 ```php